sswbelser/WDI-0705/README.md

 #config/routes.rb
 ```
 Rails.application.routes.draw do
-	get "/signup", to: "users#new"
+  get "/signup", to: "users#new", as: :signup
-	get "/profile", to: "users#show"
+  get "/profile", to: "users#show", as: :profile
+  resources :users, except: [:new, :show]

+  get "/login", to: "sessions#new", as: :login
+  get "logout", to: "sessions#destroy", as: :logout
   resources :users, only: [:create]

-	get "/login", to: "sessions#new"
-	get "logout", to: "sessions#destroy"
+  resources :thoughts

-	resources :users, only: [:create]
+  resources :pages, only: [:about]

-	resources :thoughts, except: [:index]
-	root "thoughts#index"
+  root "pages#index"
 end
 ```